MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_LP01_M02_Lab2_Manage_Customers_and_Activities.md

 ## Objectives

-In this exercise, you will be working with common records that are leveraged by all the first party customer engagement apps.
+In this exercise, you will be working with common records that are used by all the first party customer engagement apps.

 ## Lab Setup